shadabiiitnr20/lit-button/README.md

 # Lit Button

-This is a custom button component, made using Lit.
-This project is almost completed but few extra things are left.
+This project features a custom button component developed with Lit.
+It is nearing completion, with only a few enhancements remaining.

 To run the application locally -